TiberiusNemesis/codebound/Computer Science/Algorithms/Sorting/quick sort.md

 This is an example of a classic _divide and conquer_ algorithm, which breaks down a single problem into smaller, easier to handle subproblems, then forms the bigger solution from the solved parts.

 The best (and average) case scenario is O(n log n).
 The worst-case is O(n²), and occurs when the pivot is the smallest or the largest element of the list, which leads to very unbalanced partitions.
+We can _technically_ consider this algorithm as having logarithmic complexity (with respect to the input size of the array).

 An interesting advantage is that this algorithm is highly optimizable; when we apply a strategy for pivot selection and partitioning, we can significantly improve the performance of this already quite efficient sorting method.